Sdcrouse/git-version-control-git-basics-v-000/README.md

 ## Create a Commit and Apply a Commit Message with `git commit`

 Remember: `git add` got our changes to the repository ready in the previous step.
-Those changes are the ones that will be "captured" with out commit.
+Those changes are the ones that will be "captured" with our commit.

 To make our first commit, type: `git commit -m "Initial commit"`.